Symmetry and Approximate Symmetry for Solutions of Mixed Local-Nonlocal Singular Equations: Introduction and main results

 and

 Suppose that $u\in H^1_{\mathrm{loc}}(\Omega\setminus\Gamma)\cap C(\overline{\Omega}\setminus\Gamma)$ is a weak solution to \eqref{ME1} in the sense of Definition \ref{def1}.
 Then $u$ is symmetric with respect to the hyperplane $\{x_1=0\}$. \end{Theorem} \begin{Remark} The function $f$ is allowed to take negative values, and the map $s\to f(x,s)$ is not assumed to be monotonically decreasing---assumptions that played a central role in \cite[Theorem 2.14]{GG25}.
-Our result therefore extends \cite[Theorem 2.14]{GG25}. \end{Remark} To establish this result, we mainly use the moving plane technique (see \cite{BV21}).
+Our result therefore extends \cite[Theorem 2.14]{GG25}. \end{Remark} \begin{Remark} Let us briefly discuss our assumptions on the singular set $\Gamma$.
+For purely local case, in \cite[Theorem 1.3]{SciunziJDE18}, the authors have assumed that the singular set $\Gamma$ has zero 2-capacity when $n\geq 3$ and is a point when $n=2$, while in \cite[Theorem 1.1]{SciunziJMPA17} the author assumed that $\Gamma\subset\{(x_1,x_2,...,x_n)\in \Omega:x_1=0\}$ is contained in a submanifold of dimension $d\leq n-2$ when $n\geq 3$ and is a point when $n=2$.
+Subsequently, in \cite[Example 1, Example 2, page 630]{BV20}, it was shown that the zero 2-capacity assumption is somehow sharp for purely local case.

+In the mixed case, since local operator has a higher order, motivated by \cite[Theorem 1.3]{SciunziJDE18}, we assume the singular set $\Gamma$ has zero $2$-capacity for $n\geq 3$ and it is a point when $n=2$.

+This condition on $\Gamma$ implies that there exists a sequence of test functions supported in a neighborhood of $\Gamma$ with the energy converges to zero, which is crucial for initiating the moving plane technique.
+Furthermore, the Example \ref{necessary} demonstrates that our assumption is somehow sharp.
+Since there exists a set with zero $s$-capacity but positive $2$-capacity, the condition $\mathrm{cap}_2(\Gamma)=0$ can not be replaced by $\mathrm{cap}_s(\Gamma)=0$ for our argument. \end{Remark} To establish this result, we mainly use the moving plane technique (see \cite{BV21}).
 However, it is worth emphasizing that the solutions belong to the local Sobolev space, and hence the moving plane technique can not be applied directly.
 To overcome this, we adopt the methodologies introduced in \cite{SciunziJDE18, Luigi18}.
 Specifically, to start the moving plane procedure, we show that a suitably constructed auxiliary function belongs to the Sobolev space (see Lemma \ref{MLemma}), which requires several careful estimates.
 Finally, using the moving plane technique, we obtain our desired result.

 This theorem leads us to the following important corollary. \begin{Corollary} Assume that $\Omega\subset\R^n$ is a ball and $f:\overline{\Omega}\times (0,\infty)\to \R$ is a continuous function that satisfies hypotheses $(\mathscr{F}_1),(\mathscr{F}_2)$.
 Assume further that $f(x,u)=f(|x|,u)$ for all $x\in\Omega$ and $f$ is radially non-increasing.
 Suppose that $u\in H^1_{\mathrm{loc}}(\Omega)\cap C(\overline{\Omega})$ is a weak solution to the equation